OrderMyGear/slate/source/includes/v1/_product_inventories.md

 #  Product inventories

-## List of inventories for product
+## List all inventory levels and their corresponding IDs based on a product ID you supply.

 ```shell
 curl "https://subdomain.mybrightsites.com/api/v1/products/22287/inventories?token=GXzAxWkkyYLsESGQTU15"